-f.
-Duration of and Return from Leave of Absence

-A leave of absence shall be for a definite period, usually the current contract year, subject to renewal at the discretion of the Superintendent, as provided elsewhere in this contract.

-Return from leave of absence prior to the stipulated expiration date shall be permitted.
-Assignment shall be made to the first available vacancy for which the teacher is qualified.

-A teacher returning from a leave of absence shall be placed along with surplus teachers and teachers requesting voluntary transfers, with the following exception.
-A teacher requesting a leave of absence shall return to the same school if the teacher so requests, and meets the following conditions:

-- (1) The leave is effective at the beginning of the school year and the teacher agrees to return at the beginning of the ensuing school year. - (2) The teacher requests the leave by August 1.

-In such cases, the teacher shall be treated as a member of the staff of that school in making assignments and surplussing decisions, if any, for the ensuing school year.

-g.
-Return from Disability Retirement

-A teacher's return from disability retirement shall be governed by applicable statutes and will normally occur at the beginning of the school year following a determination by STRS that the teacher is able to return to work.
+- office shall be granted.
+Upon return from public service leave, the teacher shall be restored to his/her former 1 2 contract status. f.
+Duration of and Return from Leave of Absence 3 A leave of absence shall be for a definite period, usually the current contract year, subject to renewal at the Δ discretion of the Superintendent, as provided elsewhere in this contract.
+5 Return from leave of absence prior to the stipulated expiration date shall be permitted.
+Assignment shall be made 6 to the first available vacancy for which the teacher is qualified.
+7 A teacher returning from a leave of absence shall be placed along with surplus teachers and teachers requesting 8 voluntary transfers, with the following exception.
+A teacher requesting a leave of absence shall return to the same q school if the teacher so requests, and meets the following conditions: 10 The leave is effective at the beginning of the school year and the teacher agrees to return at the beginning 11 (1)of the ensuing school year.
+12 (2)The teacher requests the leave by August 1.
+13 In such cases, the teacher shall be treated as a member of the staff of that school in making assignments and 14 surplussing decisions, if any, for the ensuing school year.
+15 16 g.
+Return from Disability Retirement A teacher's return from disability retirement shall be governed by applicable statutes and will normally occur at 17 - A teacher's return from disability retirement shall be governed by applicable statutes and will normally occur at the beginning of the school year following a determination by STRS that the teacher is able to return to work.
 However, the teacher may request to return to work during the school year.
 In that event, the teacher shall be placed in the next available vacancy for which s/he has the necessary qualifications, experience, and training, and, provided STRS has notified the Board that the teacher is no longer disabled.
 In addition, a teacher who returns to CPS service from disability retirement within 5 years retains his/her seniority as of the effective date of the disability retirement.
-If the returning teacher has been on disability retirement for more than three years, s/he may be placed on evaluation, provided the teacher is notified no later than October 31.

-15. Civil Disturbance
+If the returning teacher has been on disability retirement for more than three years, s/he may be placed on evaluation, provided the teacher is notified no later than October 31. - 25 15.
+Civil Disturbance